-I spent my “gap year” between a Masters degree and a PhD program on beaches and in fishing boats along the Gulf of Mexico.
+I spent my “gap year” between a Master of Arts degree in Canadian Studies and an anthropology PhD program on beaches and in fishing boats along the Gulf of Mexico.
 I would rise before dawn and join the crew of a 25 foot open fibreglass _lancha_ making its way out to sea to check nets and baited long-lines set the night before.
 Depending on the catch, the crew might decide to stay out and still-fish for red snapper, a more lucrative species than the small sharks, grouper, flounder, rays and other fish they might find on the end of the night hooks.
 Anchored above a shoal a mile from shore, the four or five person crew would fish with baited hooks on a single nylon line wrapped around a tin can, and joke using the sexually charged and vulgar idiom made famous throughout Mexico by the fishers of Veracruz.
 I had to learn to protect myself from the barbs, including verbal play to turn the tables from a position of sexual submission to sexual dominance.
 This was hard to do while leaning over the edge of a small boat to pull in a fish.
 Relief would come when the crew decided the fishing was done and make haste for the shore and a late breakfast.
 Meanwhile, as the son of an Irish red-head, my pale skin frequently got burned to a crisp.
 The disregard for the sun would later come back to haunt me.

 Image: My fishing companions, Chachalacas, Veracruz.